 The Alvernia community treats each other with kindness and empathy regardless of our difference.
 Alvernia should be an environment free from all forms of intimidation, harassment and bullying.
-All people should be treated with respect regardless of race, sex sexual orientation, gender, religion, ethnic heritage, age, disability, citizenship status, veteran status, physical appearance or other characteristics.
+All people should be treated with respect regardless of race, sex, sexual orientation, gender, pregnancy or related conditions, gender identity, religion, ethnic heritage, age, disability, citizenship status, veteran status, physical appearance or other characteristics.